Belayohio/project-3/README.md

 Project 3

+Project related files are located in "Finished" folder

 our main csv files for the project are russia_losses_cleaned, equipment and tags.csv.
  -- data was pulled from https://ukr.warspotting.net/api/losses/russia/ usign an API request.
   -- we contacted ukr.warspotting  admin and asked for permission to use their data for our project.